Generalized Alternating Projections on Manifolds and Convex Sets: Convex sets

 But we always have $\reg[A,B]\leq \sreg[A,B]$~\cite[Thm.
 4 (i)]{kruger2018set}, so together with case \ref{lem:set-transversality:AB} we see that $\sreg[A,B](x^*)$ is bounded both above and below by

-which concludes the proof. \end{pf} \begin{rem} The regularity constants above are continuous with respect to the normals as they approach the limit between acute and obtuse since $\langle v_1,v_2\rangle \rightarrow 0 \Rightarrow \theta_F\rightarrow \pi/2$ and $\sin(\pi/4)=\sin(\pi/4)=1/\sqrt{2}$. \end{rem} The rates presented so far are stated either as a property of the operator $S_{\T(x^*)}$ or as a function of the Friedrichs angle $\theta_F$ between tangent planes at the intersection.
+which concludes the proof. \end{pf} \begin{rem} The regularity constants in Lemma~\ref{lem:set-transversality} case \ref{lem:set-transversality:bdAB} are continuous with respect to the normals as they approach the limit between acute and obtuse since $\langle v_1,v_2\rangle \rightarrow 0 \Rightarrow \theta_F\rightarrow \pi/2$ and $\sin(\pi/4)=\cos(\pi/4)=1/\sqrt{2}$. \end{rem} The rates presented so far are stated either as a property of the operator $S_{\T(x^*)}$ or as a function of the Friedrichs angle $\theta_F$ between tangent planes at the intersection.
 In previous work on alternating projections and similar algorithms for convex and non-convex sets, the rates are often stated as a function of a linear regularity constant~\cite{lewis2009local,bauschke2014MARP}.
 We now state the rate found by choosing the optimal relaxation parameters~\eqref{eq:optpar} in terms of linear regularity. \begin{thm} Let $A,B$ be two solid, closed, and convex sets in $\realR^n$.
-Let $x^*\in A\cap B$ be the limit point of the sequence $(x_k)_{k\in\naturalN}\in\realR$ generated by the GAP algorithm \eqref{def:GAP}, and assume that \begin{enumerate} \item $x^*\in\bd A\cap\bd B$ \item $(\bd A, \bd B)$ satisfies Assumption \ref{ass:regularity} at the point $x^*$. \end{enumerate} Then the sets are $\hat{\kappa}$-linearly regular, i.e., there exists $\delta>0$ and $\hat{\kappa}>0$ such that
+Let $x^*\in A\cap B$ be the limit point of the sequence $(x_k)_{k\in\naturalN}$ generated by the GAP algorithm in Definition~\ref{def:GAP}, and assume that \begin{enumerate} \item $x^*\in\bd A\cap\bd B$ \item $\bd A$ and $\bd B$ satisfy Assumption \ref{ass:regularity} at the point $x^*$. \end{enumerate} Then the sets are $\hat{\kappa}$-linearly regular, i.e., there exist $\delta>0$ and $\hat{\kappa}>0$ such that

 Let $\kappa$ be the lower limit of all such $\hat{\kappa}$ and assume that $\kappa\geq\sqrt{2}$, then the GAP algorithm with parameters

 will converge to $x^*$ with R-linear rate $\mu$ for any $\mu\in(\gamma,1)$, where